acblaumeiser/ncOrtho/README.md

 path in the head of both scripts.

 List of programs needed:
-- Infernal-package (cmbuild, calibrate, cmsearch)
+- Infernal-package (cmbuild, cmcalibrate, cmsearch)
 - blastall and formatdb
 - tcoffee